G381N/ZTA/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is released under the MIT License.
+See the `LICENSE` file for full terms and conditions.

 ---